The online application will be available beginning September 15th.

 Applicants with degrees/qualifications in a language other than English need to demonstrate English Language Proficiency through one of the following exams scores:

-- IELTS (Academic): minimum overall band score of 7.0, with at least 6.5 on each band.
+IELTS Academic: Minimum overall band score of 7.5, with at least 7.0 on each band.

-- CAEL: overall minimum score of 70, with at least 60 on each subtest
+CAEL: Overall minimum score of 70, with at least 70 on each subtest.

-Note: our scores are higher than the minimum scores required by the Faculty of Graduate Studies
+Note: Our scores are higher than the minimum scores required by the Faculty of Graduate Studies.
+Applicants that do not meet the minimum requirement will not be considered.

 In addition, to review the list of institutions exempted from the English Language requirement, please visit: Universities Exempted from English Language Proficiency Requirement